crs4/bbmri-it-school-tutorials/11-final-project/task-3.6/README.md

-# Task 3.6: add support for updates
+# Task 3.6: test support for updates

 ## Your task objectives

-1. Extend your ETL process to deal with updates to your collections.
-It should support the addition of new samples as well as the modification and deletion of existing samples.
-2. Ensure your ETL process is idempotent -- i.e., the execution should result in the correct representation of your BB metadata through the Bridgehead regardless of the initial state.
-  * E.g., re-running the ETL twice in quick succession should not result in two copies of the metadata being loaded.
+1. Take your original CSV file with the synthetic data and change the Sex of one of the participants.
+2. Re-run your ETL process.
+3. Verify that the change has been propagated to the Sample Locator.

 ## Instructions

-The most appropriate strategy for achieving your goals may vary depending on how you implememnted your ETL.
-* A simple and robust strategy may be to delete the contents of the FHIR store and reload them from scratch.
+* Re-run the ETL process on the modified dataset, including the import stage with `blazectl`.
+* When it is re-run, the ETL process should generate new JSON files with FHIR resources.
+* Importing these into the Bridgehead/BlazeStore should correctly deal with modifications to resources with a known ID
+    * It should also deal with the addition of new resources; deletions would need to be dealt in other ways.